 - One Core Statistics and Probability Course: MFin students can choose between ORF 524, ECO 513 and ELE 530.
 These courses are typically offered in the Fall.

-NB: Any of the courses listed above will count as credits toward the MFin degree
+NB: With the approval of the director of graduate studies, some of the courses listed above could be counted as credits towards the MFin degree.

 An Appropriate Elective Course: Since all the MFin students take ORF 505, this requirement is automatically satisfied.

 - Beyond the course requirements outlined above, MFin students will have to take the graduate seminar SML 510.
 This seminar is offered both semesters.
 Note that it will not provide a credit toward the MFin degree.